stepintoswift/stepintoswift.github.io/_posts/2019-09-16-installing-cocoapods.md

 description: "Setting up Cocoapods"
 layout: post
 permalink: installing-cocoapods
-published: false
+published: true
 tags: [Xcode, Coordinators, SnapKit, RxSwift, Cocoapods]
 title: "How do I set up a new Xcode workspace with Cocoapods?"
 ---

 ## Setting up a new project with Cocoapods

 In this article we will create a Xcode Workspace via the use of [Cocoapods](https://cocoapods.org/){:target="_blank"}.
-So let's open terminal and get started.
+So let's open terminal, navigate to your Xcode project and get started.

 ### Step 1: Install Cocoapods